St. Simon Facts

 He writes that the Zealots started the rebellion against Rome that lead to the destruction of Jerusalem.
 The Zealots also committed the abomination that causes desolation that Jesus predicted in the gospels.

 Simon’s great weakness was his material-mindedness.
 He could not quickly change himself from a Jewish nationalist to a spiritually-minded internationalist.

 Four years was too short a time in which to make such an intellectual and emotional transformation, but Jesus was always patient with him.

-The one thing about Jesus which Simon so much admired was the Master’s calmness, his assurance, poise, and inexplicable composure.
+The one thing about Jesus that Simon so much admired was the Master’s calmness, assurance, poise, and inexplicable composure.

 Although Simon was a rabid revolutionist, a fearless firebrand of agitation, he gradually subdued his fiery nature until he became a powerful and effective preacher of “Peace on earth and goodwill among men.”